Alliekj/Crypto-Clustering/README.md

 ## Results

-The analysis successfully clustered the cryptocurrencies into distinct groups, revealing patterns in the data that can inform investment strategies or further research.
+The project successfully segmented cryptocurrencies into distinct clusters, uncovering trends and relationships that add depth to market analysis and support potential strategic decision-making